Mikihero/BetterCoinflips/README.md

  8. They will get a Logicer with 1 ammo.
  9. An SCP-2176 will spawn at their feet.
  10. A pink candy will spawn at their feet.
- 11. An empty micro hid will spawn at their feet.
+ 11. An instantly exploding grenade will spawn on their head.
  12. A revolver with the worst attachments possible will spawn at their feet.

 - Whenever someone flips a coin and it lands on tails one of the following will happen: